Maingron/yourls-shareto-configurable/README.md

 ## Description

 **Share to - Configurable** is a [YOURLS](https://yourls.org/) plugin that allows you to add customizable sharing options to your YOURLS installation.
 Share your short URLs to various platforms like LinkedIn, Tumblr, and more, with configurable settings for each platform.

+This plugin is also linked in the plugin section of the official [YOURLS/awesome repo](https://github.com/YOURLS/awesome?tab=readme-ov-file#s).

 ## Features